atgreen/lisp-openshift/README.md

-To install more libraries into your project's repository, simply `cd` into the top level of your project (this directory), start sbcl with HOME set to your current directory, and use ql:quickload as usual.
+To install more libraries into your project's repository, simply `cd` into the top level of your project (this directory), start sbcl with your `HOME` set to the current directory, and use `ql:quickload` as usual.

     $ HOME=`pwd` sbcl
     This is SBCL 1.0.51-1.fc16, an implementation of ANSI Common Lisp.